jrenaud90/TidalPy/Documentation/Utilities/lookups.md

 # Lookup Structures
-TidalPy has several instances that require efficient lookup arrays (_e.g._, eccentricity and obliquity function results).
-While Python dictionaries are great, they don't work in C++ where some of TidalPy's functionality lives.
-The package provides the following lookup structures that can be used in C++.
-However, many of these are wrapped via Cython so they can also be accessed in Cython or Python.
+Several parts of TidalPy need efficient lookup arrays (_e.g._, eccentricity and obliquity function results) in C++, where a Python dictionary is not available.
+The structures below fill that role, and most are wrapped in Cython so they can also be used from Cython or Python.

 These structures live in `TidalPy.Utilities_x.lookups`.

 ## `IntMap`
-`IntMap` is a lookup array (based off C++ vectors) that takes in 1 to 4 integers (`l,m,p,q`; Different numbers of integers require specific `IntMap1`, `IntMap2`, so on) and stores a double or a double complex.
-The C++ versions can store an arbitrary data structure, only doubles and double complex numbers are exposed to Python/Cython.
+`IntMap` is a lookup array, built on C++ vectors, that takes 1 to 4 integers (`l,m,p,q`; each count has its own class, `IntMap1`, `IntMap2`, and so on) and stores a double or a double complex.
+The C++ versions store an arbitrary data structure; only doubles and double complex numbers are exposed to Python and Cython.

 These are not hash tables.
-Instead it converts the N integers (which are assumed to fit in 16-bits: -32768 to +32767) into a single 64-bit integer.
-This is then used as a key that is mapped to the provided stored value.
+The N integers, assumed to fit in 16 bits (-32768 to +32767), are packed into a single 64-bit integer, which is the key that maps to the stored value.
 - The key layout for `IntMap4` is: [16 bits `l` | 16 bits `m` | 16 bits `p` | 16 bits `q`].
 - Data is stored contiguously as a C++ `pair`: `pair.first` = Packed Key object, `pair.second` = Value.